queeb3/Manifesto/README.md

 I started to learn how to be a programmer for the first time in Sept 2024, my goal?
 Make a fully dynamic stat generator for a unity game idea I had for a stat collector style game that actually caused impact...
-Over some time working on it I learned many things like the differences between structs and classes, how to properly use a enum, how to make a loop;
+Over some time working on it I learned many things like the differences between structs and classes, how to properly use an enum, how to make a loop.

 I was really entralled by the idea of being a programmer, however, every time I picked up coding again it felt tedious to try and code using OOD it just always felt confusing even when I did start understanding some of it, this time felt different for some reason, as if I knew a change was coming...

-After about a month of working I discovered a video on ECS that talked about DoD for the first time in my life something made a little more sense with code speak, I do not know why but what they were saying just made sense in my head and sounded logical and reasonable for how a copmuter should act on and read data.
+After about a month of working I discovered a video on ECS that talked about DoD for the first time in my life something made a little more sense with code speak, I do not know why but what they were saying just made sense in my head and sounded logical and reasonable for how a computer should act on and read data.
 So I started to change my stat system into a standalone ECS style stat generator, of course I was still using OOP and OOD to do it because I didn't at the time fully grasp the usage concepts even though I knew what they were saying.

 Iteration after iteration I coded for 8+ hours a night with many refactors, which I've grown to love doing, and yet I just could not make the stat gen work and I gave up on the idea...

-I did NOT give up on programming this time and instead I made a new project for just a ECS engine in C# and got the first generic based ECS working with a shit ton of Dictionaries and Queues... it was shit and ran like it too, BUT I learned and decided to scrap it and start over again... and again.... again, I made a total of 5 working ECS in C# and made small test games with them (console+logic) and it was soooo much fun.
+I did NOT give up on programming this time and instead I made a new project for just a ECS engine in C# and got the first generic based ECS working with a shit ton of Dictionaries and Queues...

+It was shit and ran like it too, BUT I learned and decided to scrap it and start over again... and again.... again, I made a total of 5 working ECS in C# and made small test games with them (console+logic) and it was soooo much fun.

 My fifth implementation was my best so far utilizing unsafe code to make custom allocators and byte based buffers with direct casting for the best cache locality I could attempt for my knowledge.

 It was pushing logically 50 million plus entities a second with 10-15 components structs and this was with AoS and not SoA beacuse of its generic nature without source generation.

 So when I say "I learned how to program" I literally learned how to program in 6 months to that level with absolutely